|Height:||244.00+ ft||(74.37+ m)||Elevation:||171 ft (52 m)||GPS Latitude:||41.36761|

 |Age:||2,500 y||Park:||Prairie Creek Redwoods SP||Discovered By:||Michael W.Taylor|

-Notes: West Ridge Giant is the 12th largest single-stem coast redwood, the 6th largest tree in Prairie Creek Redwoods State Park, and the largest tree in Clinton L. Walker Grove.
+Notes: West Ridge Giant is the 15th largest coast redwood, the 6th largest tree in Prairie Creek Redwoods State Park, and the largest tree in Clinton L. Walker Grove.
 Naturalist Michael Taylor named the tree after the West Ridge Trail nearby.

 Drive: West Ridge Giant is 261 mi (420 km) north of San Francisco near the community of Orick.